-You can, however, customize the file-store path using the relative-to and path element, just as we showed in past tutorial for the path element:
+You can, however, customize the file-store path using the relative-to and path element, just as we showed in the past tutorial for the path element:

 By having a clear idea of the elements, which include a part of the configuration, we want to hammer on the differences between replicated and distributed caches, without which, you will miss the whole picture.

-Choosing between replication and distribution When using a replication, cache Infinispan will store every entry on every node in the cluster grid.
+Choosing between replication and distribution When using replication, cache Infinispan will store every entry on every node in the cluster grid.
 This means that entries added to any of these cache instances will be replicated to all other cache instances in the cluster, and can be retrieved from any instance locally.

 The scalability of replication is a function of cluster size and average data size, so if we have many nodes and/or large data sets, then we hit a scalability ceiling.

-On the other hand, when using distributed caching, Infinispan will store every cluster entry on a subset of the nodes in the grid thereby allowing to scale linearly as more servers are added to the cluster.
+On the other hand, when using distributed caching, Infinispan will store every cluster entry on a subset of the nodes in the grid thereby allowing it to scale linearly as more servers are added to the cluster.

 maintain, the lower performance will be, but also the lower the risk of losing data due to server outages.

-You can use the owners parameter (default 2) to define the number of cluster-wide replicas for each cache entry.
+You can use the owner's parameter (default 2) to define the number of cluster-wide replicas for each cache entry.

 . . . . .